 When it comes to coffee, grind size should not be an afterthought.
-The wrong grind can ruin your coffee, turning even the best beans into a sour, bitter mess.
+The wrong grind can ruin your coffee, turning even the best beans into a sour or bitter mess.
 If you want to drink the best tasting coffee, this coffee grind chart is what you first need to know.

 What grind size do I need for a Aeropress or Espresso ?
 What kind of grinder will I need?
 What exactly do you need to know before brewing a better tasting cup of coffee?
 The answers to these questions and more will be down below.
 Everything you need to know about the how to grind coffee for your particular brewing method will be down below.